 So far we have focused on the written word, but many of us enjoy listening to our favorite books.
-Today an audiobook is a must for a long commute or a car trip with the family.
+Today an audiobook opens a new windowis a must for a long commute or a car trip with the family.
 But recorded literature dates back to the invention of the phonograph in 1877 when poetry and short stories were recorded on wax cylinders.

-In the 1930s, talking books, full-length recorded novels, began to appear.
+In the 1930s, talking booksopens a new window, full-length recorded novels, began to appear.
 Recorded on long-playing records for people with visual disabilities, the average novel fit on ten records.
-The National Library Service for the Blind still distributes talking books today, and unlike regular audiobooks, talking books remain free to the recipients.The State Library of Louisiana has a collection of over 75,000 non-print books and magazines that they mail to state residents of all ages.
+The National Library Service for the Blindopens a new window still distributes talking books today, and unlike regular audiobooks, talking books remain free to the recipients.The State Library of Louisianaopens a new window has a collection of over 75,000 non-print books and magazines that they mail to state residents of all ages.
 They will even loan playback machines to those receiving talking books.

 In the 1950s recording companies began providing spoken word books to the public, and books on tape joined the mainstream with the invention of the cassette.
 The term audiobook became the standard term in 1994, to encompass the rapidly changing formats.
-CDs replaced cassettes in popularity around 2003; however, today the CD has been replaced by digital audiobooks (eAudiobooks) by many readers. eAudiobooks are available through the library's free apps: Overdrive, Libby, Hoopla, and Cloud Library.
+CDs replaced cassettes in popularity around 2003; however, today the CD has been replaced by digital audiobooks (eAudiobooks) by many readers. eAudiobooksopens a new window are available through the library's free apps: Overdriveopens a new window, Libbyopens a new window, Hooplaopens a new window, and Cloud Libraryopens a new window.

-The Audio Publishers of America present the Audie Awards every year, recognizing the best audiobooks in more than twenty categories.
+The Audio Publishers of Americaopens a new window present the Audie Awardsopens a new window every year, recognizing the best audiobooks in more than twenty categories.
 Check out some of the 2017 winners available through the St. Tammany Parish Library:

 Best Audio Drama